 Is Making Money In Your PJs really “the book this industry has been waiting for,” and “a refreshing mix of common sense, business acumen and great storytelling”?

 Well, that’s up to you to decide.
 Don’t believe your colleagues or the author.
-The paperback version is currently $19.99, which is a good deal for 425 pages.
-The eBook version for Kindle, iPad, Nook and more, is only $9.99.

 Take your business to the next level, and use these buttons to order your copy: